bhikkhu-manual/bhikkhu-manual/manuscript/markdown/chants/morning-chanting.md

 ## Closing Homage (English)<a id="closing-english"></a>

-The Lord, the Perfectly Enlightened and Blessed One ---\
+The Lord, the Perfectly Enlightened and Blessed One &ndash;\
 I render homage to the Buddha, the Blessed One.

-The Teaching, so completely explained by him ---\
+The Teaching, so completely explained by him &ndash;\
 I bow to the Dhamma.

-The Blessed One's disciples, who have practised well ---\
+The Blessed One's disciples, who have practised well &ndash;\
 I bow to the Saṅgha.